Brandon Crawford Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 23rd in MLB.
+- The Padres pitching staff is 21st in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have the 18th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Padres have the 21st-ranked team ERA across all MLB pitching staffs (4.70).

-- The Padres will look to Musgrove (1-0) in his second start this season.
+- Darvish (1-2 with a 3.00 ERA and 25 strikeouts in 24 2/3 innings pitched) makes the start for the Padres, his fifth of the season.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the right-hander went 5 2/3 innings against the Arizona Diamondbacks, allowing one earned run while surrendering two hits.

+- The 36-year-old has put up an ERA of 3.00, with 9.4 strikeouts per nine innings, in four games this season.
+Opponents have a .190 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.